 In memory of ye Rev. Mr. Edmund Dickman who was 53 years minister of this parish.
 During a long course of years he followed Bishop Hackett’s motto, serve God and be chearfull; his conversation being always easie, pleasant and inoffensive; ye result of a virtuous and sincerely religious life : not desirous of honours; content rather to deserve than obtain them.
 As he lived a life of religion and virtue, so his end was peace; his departure being in ease as if ye oil of his lamp was spent.
 He died in ye 80th year of his age September 25th, 1735.

 (Although the inscription reads ’53 years a minister, records show it was 48 years!)

-His only daughter Frances married John Wale, part of the Wale family who were lords of the manor.
+His only daughter Frances was born in 1705 and married John Wale, part of the Wale family who were lords of the manor.
 She died aged 35 and is buried next to her father.
 Cole also recorded her inscription: